 However, I warn you – it really stinks and you are not likely to get much good wax.
 Old brood comb is full of stains, propolis and pupal cocoons and does not yield nice wax.

-New bees will use old comb or other resources that are available.
 Placing 1 frame or less of old comb in your swarm trap can increase your chances of catching a swarm.

-This old wax is also attracting to pests such as Wax Moths.
+This old wax is also attractive to pests such as Wax Moths.
 They will devour any brood wax kept in a dark location and maybe that is not a bad thing.
 Wax moths do clean out abandoned hives in the wild in just this way.

 Using whatever method, you wish, devise a plan to replace some of the old beeswax in your hive – especially once it reaches the 5–6-year age range.
 Your bees would thank you for it – if they could.